RigidSeine/TenkiAme/TenkiAme_Notes.md

 }
 ```

+# Getting the Hourly Forecast to Scroll to The Current Hour
+- Wrote IdentifyCurrentHour.js to solve this - this resolved half the problem and was made much easier upon learning that this needed to be done in JS rather than C#.
+  - The key was to make use of the forecast box's scrollwidth and everything fell into place after that.
+- The half of the problem is that current design of the forecast box doesn't really allow for marking the current hour.
+- Therefore drew more inspiration from P4's persona selection and BBC weather for the new design.
+- This meant scrapping the idea of having persisting headers as the user scrolls like in MetService.

 # Images
 - Similar to a snapshot, an image contains all the data on a disk at a specific moment in time in a serialised format.
 E.g. For backups.
 - Images will also contain